MartinN11/2020-ws_domn/slides.md

 ### 6. Applied Ownership in Companies

-* Ownership is taking the initiative to bring about positive results.
+* Taking initiative to bring about positive results
-* It means not waiting for others to act and caring about the outcome as much as an owner of the company would.
+* Do not wait for others to act; care as much about outcome as the company owner would
-* It is being accountable for the results of your actions - that are the of the highest quality and delivered in a timely manner.
+* Be accountable for results of actions - highest quality & delivered on time
-* Taking ownership shows others that they can trust you to do the right thing.
+* Show others that they can trust you to do the right thing

 ---